barumau/pandunia/english/grammar.md

 Modifiers
 ---------

-A modifier is a word that changes the meaning of another word.
-They come before the noun that they modify.
+A modifier is a word that adds a particular quality for another word.
+In Pandunia modifiers come before the noun that they modify.

 > **day batu** - big stone
 > **cung batu** - heavy stone